Captain Burwash the Pirate

 KS2 local history

-This is not actually a character session, instead it is an involving and fun local history lesson using a large map and painted toy soldiers to teach about the 1643 English Civil War battles of Wakefield or Heptonstall.
+This is not a character session, but an involving and fun local history lesson using a large map and painted toy soldiers to teach about the 1643 English Civil War battles of Wakefield or Heptonstall.
 In the first, Sir Thomas Fairfax and 1500 Parliamentarian soldiers faced George Lord Goring and 3000 Royalists; in the second a small force of Roundheads took on Major General Sir Francis Mackworth’s force of Cavaliers.
 The children begin by learning about the local terrain, the soldiers involved and their weapons.
 Then they divide into groups to write their battle plans, after which we fight the battle to see what would have happened had your children been in charge!
 Finally, now that the children have an understanding of what everything represents, we end the session by seeing what actually happened in 1643.
-The lesson takes half a day, and so can be done with two classes in one day.
+The lesson takes half a day, and so can be done with two classes in one day, or can form the afternoon of a day with one class as one of my civil war characters.

 Sir William Petty, Time Traveller